TejasSonawaneCodes/Tic-Tac-Toe/README.md

 A simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Play against a friend and relive the classic fun!
+Play against a friend and relive the classic fun !

-🚀 Features
+🚀 Features :

 🎨 Modern UI with smooth hover effects